These four types of exercise benefit the entire body

 - Exercises should involve motor skills (balance, agility and coordination) to improve physical function and prevent falls in older adults.

 - Examples include doing Tai Chi or yoga for 20 to 30 minutes each day.

-The Active&Fit Direct™ program provides access to more than 11,000 gyms, 7,000+ on-demand videos and one-on-one lifestyle coaching.
-With membership starting at just $25 a month, you can also choose from more than 11,000 standard fitness centers and more than 5,000 premium fitness centers and exercise studios nationwide.
+The Active&Fit Direct™ program provides access to more than 12,200 gyms, 9,700+ on-demand videos and one-on-one lifestyle coaching.
+Membership starts at just $28 a month.

-To enroll in the program, sign in to your GEHA account and click the Active&Fit Direct image at the top of your member dashboard.
+To enroll in the program, sign in to your GEHA account and click the Active&Fit Direct image on your member dashboard.
 You'll be taken to the Active&Fit Direct site, where you can learn more about the program and search for a gym near you.
-Use promo code SUMMERSAVINGS by August 31, 2022, to waive the $25 enrollment fee.

 Questions?
 Check out the Active&Fit FAQs.